 Art.
 6. If a pitcher hits three batters in the same game, they are to be removed from the pitcher's position in that game (except in Liberty).

-Minor/9U and Junior/7U:
+Art.
+7. Minor/9U and Major/11U:

-Art 4.
-Once the coach-pitcher pitches the ball, the coach-pitcher cannot instruct, coach or comment in any manner so as to influence any base runner or the batter.
+Art.
+4. Once the coach pitcher pitches the ball, the coach pitcher cannot instruct, coach or comment in any manner so as to influence any base runner or the batter.

 Art.
-5. The coach-pitcher is not to interfere with the play or the ball during a game.
+5. The coach pitcher is not to interfere with the play or the ball during a game.
 This is a judgment call by the umpire.
-After the ball is put into play by the batter, the coach-pitcher should leave the field of play as soon as possible.
-If a batted ball strikes the coach-pitcher, the ball is considered dead, and the pitch does not count.
+After the ball is put into play by the batter, the coach pitcher should leave the field of play as soon as possible.
+If a batted ball strikes the coach pitcher, the ball is considered dead, and the pitch does not count.

 Art.
-7. The coach-pitcher must keep one foot on the pitching rubber while they are pitching.
+7. The coach pitcher must keep one foot on the pitching rubber while they are pitching.

 Art.
 8. The exchange of the ball from the coach-pitcher to the catcher is a dead ball exchange unless the batter makes contact with the ball.
 The return exchange of the ball from the catcher is a dead ball exchange.